Limitations of Home Insect Foggers (“Bug Bombs”)

 University of Kentucky College of Agriculture

-The Entomology Department receives many questions from householders about total-release pesticide foggers, commonly referred to as “bug bombs.”
+The University of Kentucky Entomology Department often receives questions from householders about total-release pesticide foggers, also known as “bug bombs."
+These inquiries have increased in recent years due to the resurgence of bed bugs.
 We seldom recommend these products for home insect control for the following reasons:

-1. While foggers are convenient and require little effort or knowledge to dispense, they seldom are effective against indoor pest problems.
+1. While foggers require little effort to use, they seldom resolve, and can exacerbate, indoor pest problems.

-Many insect foggers contain pyrethrin as their primary active ingredient.
-While pyrethrins are somewhat effective against exposed flying insects such as mosquitoes and house flies, they are seldom lethal to cockroaches, ants, spiders, beetles, and other crawling pests.
-The ingredients within “bug bombs” also tend to be repellent, causing insects to scatter and move deeper into wall voids and other hard-to-reach areas.
+Many insect foggers contain pyrethrin as an active ingredient.
+While pyrethrins are somewhat effective against exposed flying insects such as house flies, they are seldom lethal to roaches, ants, bed bugs, spiders, silverfish, and other crawling pests.
+The ingredients within ‘bug bombs’ also tend to be repellent, causing insects to scatter and move deeper into walls, crevices, and other hard-to-reach areas.

-2. It is generally poor practice to allow pesticide residues to settle onto counter tops, bedding, toys, pet food dishes, and other exposed surfaces.
+2. It is imprudent to allow pesticide residues to settle onto counter tops, bedding, seating, and other exposed surfaces.

-3. The ingredients in aerosol insecticide products may be flammable when used or stored near open flame.
+3. The ingredients in some bug bombs may be flammable when used near open flame.

-In summary, there are many ways to wage a “bug war.”
-One of the least effective battle plans involves using a bug bomb.
-Although other methods may require a bit more study and effort, the results usually will be better and more permanent.
-Many times the solution is as simple as a fly swatter, vacuum, or door sweep.
+In summary, there are many ways to wage war against pests.
+One of the least effective involves using a fogger.
+Although other methods may require a bit more effort, results usually will be better and more permanent.
+Oftentimes, the solution is as simple as a fly swatter, vacuum, or door sweep.
 One of the few instances where total-release foggers might be useful is where cluster flies, paper wasps, etc. are infesting attics, outbuildings or other cluttered, hard-to-reach areas.
 Refer to our other entomology extension publications for specific suggestions for managing these and other insect pest problems.